Introduction

 • Critical Stage: Patients may reach a critical stage with significantly reduced functional abilities.
 This means they may have minimal or no response to stimuli, such as sound, touch, or pain.
 They may also have irregular breathing, pulse, or blood pressure.
 They may also have signs of impending death, such as mottled skin, cold extremities, or Cheyne-Stokes respiration.

 • Focus on Comfort: Shift the focus entirely to comfort and quality of life, minimizing interventions with limited benefits.
 You should discontinue any medications, treatments, or procedures that are not essential or effective.
-It would be best to avoid any actions that may cause or distress, such as moving, suctioning, or testing.
+It would be best to avoid any actions that may cause discomfort or distress, such as moving, suctioning, or testing.
 You should also provide comfort measures, such as moistening the mouth, applying lip balm, or elevating the head to ease discomfort.

 • Family Engagement: Continue involving families in decision-making and providing emotional support.
-It would be best to inform them of the patient’s condition, prognosis, and what to expect in the final days and hours.
+It would be best to inform them of the patient’s condition, , and what to expect in the final days and hours.
 It would be best if you also respected their wishes and preferences regarding the place and manner of death.
 You should also help them say goodbye and express their love and gratitude to the patient.
 It would be best if you also prepared them for the death and the aftermath, such as notifying others, arranging the funeral, or coping with the loss.

 Empowering Patients, Caregivers, and Nurses